Combination of Deep Speaker Embeddings for Diarisation: Experimental results

 \subsection{AMI and RT05 Diarisation Results}

-In this section, the full speaker diarisation pipeline shown in Fig. \ref{fig:pipeline} is used to produce the automatic segmentation for both AMI and RT05, which takes each entire audio stream as the input, and outputs the speech segments with the relevant speaker labels.
+In this section, the full speaker diarisation pipeline shown in Fig. \ref{fig:pipeline} is used to process both AMI and RT05.
+It takes each entire audio stream as the input, and outputs the speech segments along with the relevant speaker labels.